jo3-l/blog/content/posts/python-countdown.md

 I expect Opus 4.1 does better and would be a more fair comparison with GPT-5, but did not test it.

-I also expect that nearly all new models would explain the behavior correctly if provided the output (or, equivalently, was able to run the code), but did not test this hypothesis either.
+I also expect that nearly all new models would explain the behavior correctly if provided the output (or, equivalently, were able to run the code), but did not test this hypothesis either.

 </details>